rootstrap/android-base-compose/core/domain/src/main/README.md

 ## Repositories

-Interface definitions for repositories.
-These are implemented in the data layer.
+This package contains the repository interfaces that are implemented in the Data layer.
+Keeping these interfaces in the Domain layer allows the Data layer to remain isolated.

+Examples:

+- IUserRepository
+- IPostRepository
+- ICommentRepository

 ## Errors